vishvAsa/notes/places/india/articles/MT/meteoric-impacts.md

 Three major impact craters of India which are due to even bigger falls than the above.
 These probably occurred in the last 5000-100000 years https://t.co/1d65x7awoB

+Some have dated the Luna crater in Gujarat to around ~4000 yrs ago.
+If true, the Harrapans on "the eve" of the Aryan invasion would have seen that catastrophic crash.